krglaws/MyLFS/README.md

 7. Enter chroot environment, and build remaing tools needed to build the entire LFS system. (chapter 7)

-8. Build the entire LFS system from within chroot envirnment, including the kernel, GRUB, and others.
+8. Build the entire LFS system from within chroot envirnment, including the kernel, GRUB, and others. (chapter 8)

 That's it.